 The findings offer a glimpse into the evolution of the North Atlantic Ocean, which formed approximately 130 million years ago, when the ancient supercontinent Pangaea began drifting apart, said study lead author Ward Sanford, a hydrologist at the U.S. Geological Survey (USGS) in Reston, Va.
 [The World's Biggest Oceans and Seas]

-"This is really the first solid look at the North Atlantic at the time it was opening, to see how that salinity was changing over time
+"This is really the first solid look at the North Atlantic at the time it was opening, to see how that salinity was changing over time," Sanford told LiveScience.

 The new study began as an offshoot to a joint project by the USGS and the International Continental Scientific Drilling Program to bore deep below Chesapeake Bay.
 Thirty-five million years ago, a nearly 2-mile-wide (3 kilometers) asteroid or comet slammed into the North Atlantic Ocean, leaving a giant pockmark beneath the shallow waters of the modern-day bay.
 Researchers were curious to investigate the crater, and Sanford was in charge of collecting samples of water as the team drilled deeper and deeper.

-"We didn't know what we'd get when we were sampling, but we encountered this section that was quite high in salinity
+"We didn't know what we'd get when we were sampling, but we encountered this section that was quite high in salinity," Sanford said.

 The researchers drilled to a total depth of nearly 5,800 feet (about 1,800 meters) beneath the seafloor, and found that salinity gradually increased with depth.
 The core samples were placed in centrifuges to extract water, which was then tested for chemical signatures, including dissolved levels of chloride, magnesium and bromide.